kalenwillits/pygame-dungeon/README.md

 # Pygame Dungeon

 A tilemap dungeon system with simulated collisions using Pymunk.
-Crteated using a custom scene-graph system to acheive scalable game designs.
+Created using a custom scene-graph system to acheive scalable game designs.
 Includes ysorting, UI elements, and players-colliding with walls.

 ### Usage:
 ```